Southern (Govia Thameslink Railway): Uckfield–Lewes line

 The franchise consultation paper released at the beginning of the 2009 franchising process stated that the ultimate franchise agreement would include a change mechanism to enable the DfT to incorporate additional routes into the South Central franchise, and it invited bidders to submit priced options for schemes put forward by stakeholders.
 One such scheme could, as indicated in the South Central Franchise Consultation Paper, be the reopening of the Uckfield – Lewes line, closed in 1969.
-In recent years, several interested parties have been examining the possibility of reopening the line.
+During the 2010s, several interested parties have been examining the possibility of reopening the line.

 Future of the franchise

 In January 2016, Transport for London announced a proposal to take over the London suburban parts of the franchise in 2021 through a partnership with the Department for Transport to form a new suburban metro service.
 However, the plan was rejected by Transport Secretary Chris Grayling in December 2016.

 In January 2017, it was reported that the Department for Transport was considering temporarily renationalising the franchise if the service did not improve.

-On 17 June 2021 the DfT extended the current contract from 19 September 2021 to 31 March 2022.
+On 17 June 2021, the DfT extended the current contract from 19 September 2021 to 31 March 2022.

 The contract for the delivery of Thameslink, Southern and Great Northern services was extended by the DfT on 25 March 2022.
 The current contract will now expire on 1 April 2028.

-Rolling out of smartcards
+Fares

 Southern was criticised in January 2007 for not wishing to introduce Oyster Pay As You Go on its London routes, stating that it was not financially viable.
-In 2007 Southern introduced Oyster on its Watford Junction to Clapham Junction route, and the company later agreed in principle to the introduction of Oyster across its network, but did not give any firm timescale, managing director Chris Burchell saying "There are still a number of outstanding issues that need to be discussed with TfL, but we do not believe these will prevent us making PAYG a reality on our network.
+In 2007, Southern introduced Oyster on its Watford Junction to Clapham Junction route, and the company later agreed in principle to the introduction of Oyster across its network, but did not give any firm timescale, managing director Chris Burchell saying "There are still a number of outstanding issues that need to be discussed with TfL, but we do not believe these will prevent us making PAYG a reality on our network.
 We look forward to discussions with TfL on how we can make this happen as soon as possible for our passengers."
 In its successful franchise bid in 2009, Southern said it was committed to rolling out Oyster Pay As You Go in the London area, but also that such a move was subject to industry agreement.
-Since 2 January 2010, Oyster Pay As You Go has been valid on all its London routes, along with most other train services in the London area.
+Since January 2010, Oyster Pay As You Go has been valid on all its London routes, along with most other train services in the London area.
 In addition, Oyster is valid on Southern services beyond the Greater London boundary as far as Epsom, Epsom Downs, Tattenham Corner, Upper Warlingham, Caterham and Gatwick Airport.
+Two years later, some customers were still discontent about inconsistent Pay As You Go fares across the network, compared to operating companies like c2c where it was fully integrated.